pnp/blog/content/post/cli-for-microsoft-365-v4-3.md

 ### Support for returning Power Apps in a given environment

-An *environment* is a space to store, manage, and share your organization\'s business data, apps, chatbots, and flows.
+An *environment* is a space to store, manage, and share your organization's business data, apps, chatbots, and flows.
 It also serves as a container to separate apps that might have different roles, security requirements, or target audiences.
 Previously you could only return a list of Power Apps in the default environment, however we have